gopinathsjsu/individual-project-rajuptvs/README.md

 # Design Patterns used are :

-1) Factory Pattern
+1) Factory Pattern is used in this project to handle the file generation object depending upon the validation result of the order and take a decision whether to create an object of "CreateErrorLogs"(for writing error to txt) class or a "CreateBillCsv"(for writing the output to csv) .

-2) Singleton Pattern
+2) Singleton Pattern is used to create a single global instance of the database object which can be used among various classes of the project.

 ## Steps to Build: